tripledio/tripledio.github.io/_posts/2019-08-08-communication-as-a-skill.md

 **Respect each other**

 How would you like to be treated?
 Treat others in a way you would like to be treated.
 Don’t let our enthusiasm for a solution make [Bullies](/17/07/2018/Bully/)* out of us.
 Check the ego.
-Make an environment were people dare to make suggestions, mistakes and say they do not know something.
+Make an environment where people dare to make suggestions, mistakes and say they do not know something.

 >>“Treat each other with kindness, consideration, and respect” - Woody Zuill